godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

              the end of the animation and are about to loop again.

 .. note:: the transitions in ``animation_ended`` ideally would be part of the data in ``states``, but in
-          an effort to make the tutorial easier to understand, we'll just hard code each state transition in ``animation_ended``.
+          an effort to make the tutorial easier to understand, we'll hard code each state transition in ``animation_ended``.

 _________